 Nearly 60% of respondents of the 2017 Restaurant Technology Study by Hospitality Technology reported that they intend to boost their IT budget from 1-5%, with casual dining the most likely to increase their budgets.
 The top three technology priorities, in order of importance, are (1) digital customer engagement, (2) business/customer analytics, and (3) payment/ data security.

 Want a piece of the $44 billion that digital natives are spending annually?
 From tracking rich customer and business data to offering a seamless digital and in-store experience to your customers – you can give your business the competitive edge.
-And because more, and more restaurants and retailers alike are increasing their IT budget, the time is now to invest in a robust business management platform.
+And because more, and more restaurants and retailers alike are increasing their IT budget, the time is now to invest in a robust iPad POS System and business management platform.